2024 Russian presidential election: Eligibility

 According to clause 3 of article 81 of the Constitution of Russia, prior to the 2020 constitutional revision, the same person could not hold the position of President of the Russian Federation for more than two consecutive terms, which allowed Vladimir Putin to become president in 2012 for a third term not consecutive with his prior terms.
+Until the reform, the prospect of these term limits forcing Putin from office was widely discussed as the 2024 problem.
 The constitutional reform established a hard limit of two terms overall.
 However, terms served before the constitutional revision do not count, which gives Putin eligibility for two more presidential terms until 2036.

 According to the new version of the Constitution, presidential candidates must: